Low Carb Dutch Meatball Soup

 Who doesn’t love meatballs?
 It was always a competition to see who ended up with the most meatballs when we ate this.

 You can make this soup thick and hearty or thin it out by simply adding some more stock and/or water, or less vegetables.
 I like to make my own stock to use in recipes like this but I will leave that up to you.
 I also use Vegeta as a back up if ever I need some stock and don’t have anything else at hand.
 There is nothing wrong with buying stock if you need to.
 There are some healthier options available in supermarkets now which is fantastic.
-I noticed some beef stock on the shelf this week that claims to be organic and grass fed, which is great.

 If you have any large bones leftover from a roast or baking, you can also boil them up to make stock out of them, or freeze to use for making stock at a later date.
 If they have been browned previously in cooking, it isn’t necessary to brown them off again as per the instructions above.
 You can simply boil them and add any vegetables or herbs that you wish to add.

-To make chicken stock, boil chicken bones, leftover BBQ chicken carcass and/or offcuts, along with vegetables (optional) such as onions, celery etc, plus any herbs and spices you’d like to add, and boil for approximately 1-2 hours.
+Boil chicken bones, leftover BBQ chicken carcass and/or offcuts, along with vegetables (optional) such as onions, celery etc, plus any herbs and spices you’d like to add, and boil for approximately 1-2 hours.
 Strain when cool and store in the fridge for up to 1 week, or freeze for use at a later date.
 You can also freeze carcasses, etc., so you can make stock at a later date rather than just discard it.

-To make a vegetable stock you can brown off any vegetables you wish to use before adding water or you can simply throw your vegetables/vegetable discards, herbs and spices in with water in a suitable sized pan, and let it simmer away for about 1 hour.
+You can brown off any vegetables you wish to use before adding water or you can simply throw your vegetables/vegetable discards, herbs and spices in with water in a suitable sized pan, and let it simmer away for about 1 hour.
 Strain when cool and store in fridge for up to 1 week or freeze.

 So there you have some simple stock recipes to help you out should you wish to make your own stock.
+If you are looking for a couple of other great low carb soup options, make sure you check out the recipe for Healthy Chicken Zoodle Soup as well as the delicious and simple to make Cauliflower Soup recipe.

 If you find the time to make this soup, I hope you end up with the most meatballs.